 The presence of a top-five cryptocurrency in Costa Rica can only help but elevate the status of the country as a crypto haven and EOS Costa Rica can be seen as paving the way for many more projects to follow.

 The problem with many cryptocurrencies is that they are too tricky for your typical person to understand and use.
 That’s a massive barrier to the adoption of cryptocurrency as a form of digital cash.
-Nimiq have made it their mission to make crypto more easily accessible to the masses and to lower the barriers to adoption.
+Nimiq has made it their mission to make crypto more easily accessible to the masses and to lower the barriers to adoption.

 First off, you should know that Nimiq is a payment system, powered by their innovative browser-based blockchain.
 This payment system uses the native NIM token to transfer value within the ecosystem.
 What sets Nimiq apart from other crypto payment systems is that it’s been designed with simple and easy user-flow which has many referring to the project as ‘the Apple of crypto payment systems’.
 Nimiq’s innovative browser-based blockchain also means that users can connect to the blockchain without any downloads at all and ‘just works’.